 You can also check out our CoHealth app which provides resources and tools about pregnancy, giving birth and recovery from childbirth.
 Download instructions for CoHealth are available on our Preregistration page.

 Find out about visiting hours by clicking this link: Childbirth and NICU visiting hours.

 In general, most women and their babies go home within 24 hours after birth.
 Your baby will be examined by a physician prior to leaving the hospital – within the first 24 hours after birth or sooner if required.
 Prior to discharge, your nurse will ensure your physical and emotional needs have been met and that you are ready for the changes you may experience in the first few weeks after the birth of your child.

-After you are discharged from the hospital, you and your baby will be welcome to return to our outpatient clinics for follow-up mother/baby care, breastfeeding assistance and your baby’s hearing screening test.
+After you are discharged from the hospital, you and your baby will be welcome to return to our postpartum clinic, outpatient clinics for baby care, breastfeeding assistance, and your baby’s hearing screening test.